Jacques-René Tenon: Tenon's Memoir on the hospitals of Paris

-In 1788, at the order of the King, Tenon published the 500-page Mémoire sur les hôpitaux de Paris (Memoirs on the Hospitals of Paris), which provided a well documented and detailed account of Parisian hospitals.
+In 1788, by order of the King, Tenon published the 500-page Mémoire sur les hôpitaux de Paris (Memoirs on the Hospitals of Paris), which provided a well documented and detailed account of Parisian hospitals.
 Using evidence and scientific analysis, the treatise dealt with such subjects as hygiene, patient care, management of staff, the keeping of patient records and case histories and environmental conditions.

 Context

 The development of Tenon's treatise took place in the context of public debate on what was to be done about the Hôtel-Dieu of Paris, an ancient hospital located in central Paris near Notre Dame.
 In the 18th century, the Hôtel-Dieu was notoriously overcrowded, unsanitary, and susceptible to fire.
 It was used almost exclusively by destitute patients who had no other options.
 It had a reputation of being a "death-trap" because of its sordid conditions and high death rate.
 Two serious fires had occurred in 1737 and 1772.
 The 1772 fire destroyed a large part of the Hôtel-Dieu and killed many patients.
 Public outrage at the loss of life sparked more systematic discussions of possible reforms to the hospital system in Paris.

-In 1785, thirteen years after the 1772 fire, the project of the architect Bernard Poyet (1742-1824) was presented in a memoir entitled "On the need to transfer and rebuild the Hôtel-Dieu," written by Claude Coquéau (1755-1794).
+In 1785, thirteen years after the 1772 fire, the project of the architect Bernard Poyet (1742–1824) was presented in a memoir entitled "On the need to transfer and rebuild the Hôtel-Dieu," written by Claude Coquéau (1755–1794).
 Poyet proposed to build a circular hospital on an island on the Seine.
 Its exterior was to be a replica of the Colosseum in Rome, with over 5,000 beds and an efficient system of air circulation (constant renewal of the air).

-The Baron de Breteuil (1730-1807), acting for Louis XVI, instructed the Royal Academy of Sciences to evaluate the Poyet project.
+The Baron de Breteuil (1730–1807), acting for Louis XVI, instructed the Royal Academy of Sciences to evaluate the Poyet project.
 For this purpose, a hospital commission of 9 members was created.
 Its members included Tenon and other renowned scientist such as Antoine-Laurent de Lavoisier (1743–1794), Charles-Augustin de Coulomb (1736–1806), and Pierre-Simon Laplace (1749–1827).